Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```
 Next, you need to restore this webhook, or if this is not possible, delete this CRD.
 After that the GC should be restored.

+## Pods stuck in "terminating" status

+Intended only for Centos versions starting from 7.4 and Should be enabled on hosts where container runtimes are being used:

+**Solution**: Add parameter `fs.may_detach_mounts=1` in `/etc/sysctl.conf`

 # Troubleshooting Kubemarine

 This section provides troubleshooting information for Kubemarine-specific or installation-specific issues.